 Raymond Millien, Chief IP Counsel of General Electric Oil & Gas

-Kirsten is a Vice Principal at Virtuoso Legal and has over 15 years of experience of advising on Intellectual Property, IT and commercial matters.
-Kirsten is not only seen as an expert in her field but also as being friendly and approachable.
+Kirsten is a Vice Principal at Virtuoso Legal and has over 17 years of experience of advising on Intellectual Property, IT and commercial matters.
+Kirsten is not only seen as an elite expert in her field but also equally friendly and approachable.
 Her expertise covers both contentious and non-contentious issues.
 She advises clients on the protection, management, enforcement and exploitation of Intellectual Property rights.

 She has extensive experience in advising clients on all aspects of the field of Intellectual Property including patents, copyright, design right, trade mark, passing off and confidentiality.
 She is practiced in resolving disputes through the Courts and through mediation.
 She also specialises in licensing and other commercial exploitation of Intellectual Property rights including drafting and negotiation of commercial agreements.
 She regularly advises on the IP, IT and commercial aspects of corporate deals.

 Kirsten obtained a BSc (Hons) in Molecular Biology at the University of Manchester in 1996.
 Upon completing the CPE and LPC, Kirsten joined international law firm Hammonds (now Squire Paton Boggs) and qualified as a solicitor in 1999.
 Kirsten practised intellectual property law at Hammonds’ London office until she moved to Australia in 2005.
 Kirsten also has a Post Graduate Diploma in Intellectual Property Law and Practice from The University of Bristol.